MN LEND Manual

 Mission: Providing a state-of-the-art multidisciplinary center for the evaluation and treatment of autism, working closely with families and community outreach, and fostering clinical training and research efforts.

 Desired Skills: We need people who are interested in promoting positive leadership roles within the community for autistic adults and positive outcomes for autistic adolescents.
-Fellows participating in this project will need to be reliable; be able to communicate with teens, parents, professionals and community members; have good organizational and communication skills; and have an interest in community-based research and program evaluation.
-Autistic self-advocates and fellows interested in dissemination efforts (manuscript preparation) will be prioritized, but this is not required.
+Fellows participating in this project will need to be reliable; be able to communicate with teens, parents, professionals and community members; have good organizational and communication skills; have basic skills related to videoconferencing and Microsoft Excel; and have an interest in community-based research and program evaluation.
+Autistic self-advocates and fellows interested in learning data management and contributing to dissemination efforts (manuscript preparation) will be prioritized, but this is not required.

 Opportunities Provided: You will learn about the AMP program and have an opportunity to participate in the continued development and evaluation of this innovative program through participation in virtual program implementation, data collection, and dissemination of results to community partners.
+You will also have the opportunity to attend community advisory board meetings to learn about program development and community guidance and have regular interaction with our university and community-based teams, which include many autistic adults.
+Pending funding for the hybrid AMP project, fellow may have opportunities to facilitate school-based mentoring sessions and assist in developing school partnerships.
 Fellows with previous research experience may have the opportunity to participate in manuscripts and/or conference presentations.

 Time commitment: MNLEND Fellows should plan to commit to 5-10 hours monthly from October to late May.
-Total estimated hours: 30-50 hours. *If more than one fellow wishes to team together on our project, we will delineate roles and hours for each fellow.
+Total estimated hours: 30-50 hours.
+Fellows who are interested in additional research opportunities may choose to commit more time if they have interest and capacity to do so.

 Meet with Dr. Hudock and her team to discuss goals and map out plan for the year.
 Complete relevant HIPAA and CITI research training.
-Conduct participant interviews
+Training on roles.
+Meeting with AMP teams.
+Attend AMP trainings/orientation.
+Assist with partnerships and recruitment if relevant (hybrid project).

 October

-Assist with virtual programming tasks.
+Assist with virtual programming tasks and implementation data tracking.
 Assist with preparation of community report and presentations.
+Attend other AMP meetings as interested.
+Assist with AMP research as interested.

-Assist with virtual programming tasks.
+Assist with virtual programming tasks and implementation data tracking.
 Assist with preparation of community report and presentations.
+Attend other AMP meetings as interested.
+Assist with AMP research as interested.

-Assist with virtual programming tasks.
+Assist with virtual programming tasks and implementation data tracking.
 Assist with preparation of community report and presentations.
+Attend other AMP meetings as interested.
+Assist with AMP research as interested.

-Assist with virtual programming tasks.
-Assist with participant interviews.
+Assist with virtual programming tasks and implementation data tracking.
+Assist with post-program data collection and management.
 Summarize preliminary results.

 May